way-ze/DL-PCImageGen/README.md

 # DL-PCImageGen

-By Wayne Zeng and Diego Arapovic
+By Wayne Zeng and Diego Arapovic (diego-arapovic <diego-arapovic@users.noreply.github.com>)

 This repository is based on the works of @tommorse, specifically https://github.com/ModelDBRepository/218084, Whittington and Bogasz.